 Ten thousand dollars was at stake – the bet, between two friends was that one couldn't put a Jose Grant puzzle ring back together within 24 hours.
 "Of course the fellow lost, he had no chance of winning," the words of the rings creator.

-Joe "Jose" Grant, born in 1908, the pilot turned jeweler, and his team have been making more puzzle designs than anyone in the world for over 60 years.
+Joe "Jose" Grant, born in 1908, the pilot turned jeweler, and his team have been making puzzle designs for over 70 years.

 During W.W.II Joe flew C-54s for the Air Transport Command in and around Cairo, Egypt.
 Working in the Shepherds Hotel in Cairo was Bakhar, a white Russian silversmith.
 Bakhar pilfered silver from here and there, melted it, and made puzzle rings he sold to interested parties.
 Joe bought one.